supahcraig/redpanda_basics/connectors/Benthos/demos/SQL_delta/README.md

 ### Trick #2 - Using a cache store the high watermark

 From the jump, we need to fetch (get) the current high watermark (aka HWM) value from a cache.
 The cache is defined as a resource near the end of the config.
-What's important here is that the HWM is stored as a key/value pair in the cache.
+What's important here is that the HWM is stored as a key/value pair in the cache, where the key is `content_notification_id`.
+This can be whatever you like, but I've chosen to align my key name with the table & field I'm tracking.
+This will allow us to use a single cache table to track the HWM across multiple tables.

 ```yaml
 pipeline: